therealozp/class-notes/operating-systems/scheduling.md

 T_{\text{turnaround}} = T_{\text{completion}} - T_{\text{arrival}}
 $$
 ### fairness
-how even CPU power is put toward each job.
+how even CPU power is put toward each job. a scheduler that maximizes this metric is the [[proportional share scheduler]] and, especially. the [[proportional share scheduler#Linux completely fair scheduler (CFS)|completely fair scheduler]].
 ### response time
 period from when job arrives until the first time it is **scheduled**.
 $$
 T_{\text{responose}} = T_{\text{scheduled}} - T_{\text{arrival}}
 $$
 ## scheduling tactics
 ### first come, first served (FIFO)
 very simple to implement. does exactly what the name says, process each job in the order it is received.